 Brock from Pokémon (and later Cilan) became this more as the series has gone by.
 It is very rare for an episode of Diamond & Pearl or Black & White to go by in which no unnecessary commentary is made on the events.

 Terryman from Kinnikuman would often explain the various attacks and holds used by the characters.
-His son sometimes takes up the role in Kinnikuman Nisei.
-Outside of a match, Meat tends to fill this role.
+His son sometimes takes up the role in Kinnikuman Nisei, especially on matters of science and technology.
+When he is not busy yelling at Suguru/Mantaro or torn to pieces, Meat does a fair share of this as well.

 Akiyama in Liar Game spends a lot of time doing this as he explains various strategies throughout.
 A rare example where this is completely justified because unless you're well-versed in game theory, studying every panel, and calculating everything with a pen and paper, you'd be left with no idea of what is going on.
 And even then...